-Consultation with the Head of School and Pro Vice-Chancellor
+Consultation with the Head of School and College Pro Vice-Chancellor or Division Pro Vice-Chancellor

-- (21) Candidates should consult their Head of School and Pro Vice-Chancellor (or equivalent within a Division or other Academic area) through involvement in Academic Planning and Performance conversations, before initiating an application for promotion (please see Academic Planning and Performance Procedure). - (22) The Head of School (or equivalent within a Division or other Academic area) will provide a confidential report assessing the candidate's performance in the key academic domains of teaching; research; and engagement and leadership to be completed on the pro forma. - (23) Where appropriate (e.g. where the candidate is the Head of School, or the Head of School is a recent appointment), the previous Head of School may be asked to comment on the application, subject to approval of this by the Deputy Vice-Chancellor (Academic) (via the relevant Pro Vice-Chancellor). - (24) The Head of School (or equivalent within a Division or other Academic area) may consult other relevant members of staff about aspects of a candidate's application, subject to the candidate's consent. - (25) Heads of School and Pro Vice-Chancellors (or equivalent within a Division or other Academic area) cannot withhold a candidate's application.
+(21) Candidates should consult their Head of School and College Pro Vice-Chancellor (or equivalent within a Division or other Academic area) through involvement in Academic Planning and Performance conversations, before initiating an application for promotion (please see Academic Planning and Performance Procedure).

+(22) The Head of School (or equivalent within a Division or other Academic area) will provide a confidential report assessing the candidate's performance in the key academic domains of teaching; research; and engagement and leadership to be completed on the pro forma.

+(23) Where appropriate (e.g. where the candidate is the Head of School, or the Head of School is a recent appointment), the previous Head of School may be asked to comment on the application, subject to approval of this by the Senior Deputy Vice-Chancellor (Academic) (via the relevant College Pro Vice-Chancellor or Division Pro Vice-Chancellor).

+(24) The Head of School (or equivalent within a Division or other Academic area) may consult other relevant members of staff about aspects of a candidate's application, subject to the candidate's consent.

+(25) Heads of School and College Pro Vice-Chancellors (or equivalent within a Division or other Academic area) cannot withhold a candidate's application.
 However, they should offer advice to the candidate as to the readiness of their candidature of their promotion track.